diofant/diofant/docs/release/notes-0.9.rst

 New features
 ============

 * Polynomial solvers now express all available solutions with :class:`~diofant.polys.rootoftools.RootOf`, see :pull:`400`.
-Only zero-dimentional systems are supported, however.
+Only zero-dimensional systems are supported, however.
 * Support solving linear programming problems, see :pull:`283`.

 Major changes